Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Sometimes it is harder to deprive oneself of a pain than of a pleasure."
+> "It is better to disappoint people with the truth than to appease them with a lie."
-> — **F. Scott Fitzgerald**
+> — **Simon Sinek**

 ---